janchj/node-api-trains/README.md

-## Wrapper for trainline's API and expose departures and stops based on stations.
+## Wrapper for trainline's API to expose departure information.
-Responses tailored based on required data to be exposes.
+Responses tailored based on required data to be exposed.
 For API documentation, please run application and browse /docs.

 ## Stack